 I was fortunate to be awarded a couple of academic scholarships as I worked through the program, staying in lockstep with my cohort for the first two phases.
 I decided to give myself more time for Phase 3 after being promoted to head office as vice president of quality and training in 2001 (replacing my retiring mentor), as I had new work responsibilities to learn with oversight of human resources and safety for our business units.

-My wife Tammy and I retired from our 30+ year transportation careers in 2016, resurrecting our family company, Little Diamond Enterprises, to perform consulting work.
+My wife Tammy and I retired in 2016 after more than 30 years in transportation.
+That’s when we resurrected our family company, Little Diamond Enterprises, to perform consulting work.
 I became immersed in a family research project, culminating in the 2019 self-publication of a biography book on the grandfather I never knew, Searching For Connection – The C. E. Little Story.
-With three young grandchildren of our own, it’s important that they know about their heritage, plus their ancestors’ involvement in the Great War.
+With 3 young grandchildren of our own, it’s important that they know about their heritage, plus their ancestors’ involvement in the First World War